-Please realize that this is not a computer class, so our content is online public speaking, not Windows or Word processing.
+Please realize that this is not a computer class, so our content is Business and Professional Communication, not Windows or Word processing.
 I can answer any questions about the course content or assignments, but I will be no help with technical problems.
 If you are using a Mac for this course, be sure you save your assignments to be able to be opened by a pc.